ipalindromi/ajaxtest-api/README.md

 ```

 This will allow you to add to the default routes.
-If you don't want any of the default roots, just pass in
+If you don't want any of the default routes, just pass in
 an express router as the second argument and the server will use that instead.